Calais 'Jungle' migrant camp: What to know

 In March, the British government said it would allow 3,000 unaccompanied child refugees into the country.
 But so far this year, only 80 have been accepted from France; the first arrived earlier this month.

-This is not the first time the "Jungle" has been cleared
+This is not the first time the 'Jungle' has been cleared

 Although the population of the camp has swelled to its highest number in the past year, Calais has attracted thousands of refugees and asylum seekers for at least 17 years.